Peer2Panel/Peer2Panel-ecosystem/README.md

 - npm install hardhat
 - npm install @nomiclabs/hardhat-ethers
 - npm install @nomiclabs/hardhat-etherscan
-[to fetch data from etherscan]
+//to fetch data from etherscan
 - npm install @openzeppelin/contracts
-- npm install @openzeppelin/hardhat-u[pgrades
+- npm install @openzeppelin/hardhat-upgrades
-[for deployement of upgradable contracts]
+//for deployement of upgradable contracts
 - npm install @openzeppelin/contracts-upgradeable
-[for upgradable contracts]
+//for upgradable contracts
 - npm install @opengsn/contracts@2.2.6
-[for gassless meta-transactions]
+//for gassless meta-transactions
 - npm install hardhat-contract-sizer
-[If you wanna track the size of your contract (max size is 24KiB on EVM)]
+//If you wanna track the size of your contract (max size is 24KiB on EVM)

 Then, you can run the test with
 - npx hardhat run scripts/run_test.js